What Is Advent?

 The word 'advent' is Latin for 'a coming or arrival'.
 The idea behind it is that God came to earthly life and lived among us, which is news to stop the presses for.
-It's something to celebrate, rejoice, because just by being in it, God was giving the supreme blessing to the created world.
+It's something to celebrate, rejoice, because just by being in it, God was giving the ultimate blessing to the created world.
 But this birth led to an execution of this same God, by us on behalf of us, and then the greatest news that death will not end it all.
 So it's not something you just go rushing into.
 We need to take stock of what that baby Jesus was here for.
 When we go all goo-goo over the baby and the birth, the adult Jesus and His execution are also in sight.

 Advent is a season of preparation.
 So's Lent, but it is a different kind of preparation.
 In Lent, each of us prepares for what happened on Good Friday (execution) and Easter (resurrection).
 Lent is very adult and serious, because it leads to a death.
 Originally, Lent readied new Christian adults for baptism.
 In Advent, we're preparing for a birth.
 We thank God for Christ's first coming, prepare for his final coming at the end of time, and celebrate Christ's presence among us today through the Spirit.
 God loved us and wanted to share that love.
 But this existence isn't well-suited for a god; it's too broken, evil, painful, unjust.
 So, to rescue the created world from this evil, God chose to come here and walk the earth, to grow up, to live the truth, and to die.
 The only way to start such a thing is as a baby, and the only way to be a baby is to be born.
 Hence Christmas.
-Because Christmas is centered in the new hope brought by a baby, it's very much a holiday for children, and became all the more so with the development of toys as Christmas gifts.
-Because it leads us up to that baby, Advent is also child-oriented.
+Because Christmas is centered in the new hope brought by a baby, it's very much a holiday for children, and became all the more so with the cultural development of toys as Christmas gifts.
+Because it leads us up to that baby, the season is also child-oriented.